-One of the most frustrating issues you can face either randomly out of the blue or after you have just assembled your new PC is that the computer turns on, but no display is shown on the monitor.
+One of the most frustrating issues you can face either out of the blue or after you have just assembled your new PC is that the computer turns on, but no display is shown on the monitor.

 This article will be a comprehensive guide on fixing the dreaded blank screen issue.
 This problem is sometimes difficult to fix because